 Nanoleaf is a household name in the world of decorative smart lights.
 Nanoleaf lights are color changing sets that can be assembled into a variety of shapes.
 You start with a starter kit, which includes a controller and a set number of panels.

 Lines, Elements, Shapes and Canvas are the four main types of sets available on Nanoleaf.
 Some are touch controlled, allowing you to play touch games and change their colors with a single tap.
 You can also get music display panels that react and respond to the music you listen to.
-Others will change color to suit the action on your TV or monitor.
+Others will change color to match the action on your television or monitor.
 Another feature is layout detection.
 Depending on the shape of your panel layout, it will allow for intelligent animation.

 Tile Pro

-If the Tile is out of Bluetooth range, you'll need to enlist the help of the larger community of Tile owners.
+If your Tile is out of Bluetooth range, you'll need to enlist the help of the larger community of Tile owners.
 Mark your Tile as lost in the app and you'll be notified when another Tile user is within Bluetooth range of it.